-Each Christmas is a reminder of a universal truth—God lives and He comes to us as both Man and God for our salvation.
+Each Christmas is a reminder of universal truth—God lives and He comes to us as both Man and God for our salvation.

-I may not be able to tuck and that under the tree, but my life can live the truth of it as I unwrap the gift of each day.
+I may not be able to tuck that under the tree, but my life can live the truth of it as I unwrap the gift of each day.

 A. K. Frailey is the author of 16 books, a teacher for 35 years, and a homeschooling mother of 8.